-15.\$17 from the \$30 fee for a certificate of title for an off-highway, all-terrain vehicle, or off-highway motorcycle to the Off-Highway Vehicle Trails Fund.
+15. \$17 from the \$30 fee for a certificate of title for an off-highway, all-terrain vehicle, or off-highway motorcycle to the Off-Highway Vehicle Trails Fund.

-- 16. All money from the commercial distribution fee to the General Revenue Fund. - 17.
-All other money from certificates of title and filing of security interests to the General Revenue Fund. - 18.
+- 16. All of the \$30 fee for an expedited certificate of title to the Motor Vehicle License Plate Fund. - All money from the commercial distribution fee to the General Revenue Fund. - 18.
+All other money from certificates of title and filing of security interests to the General Revenue Fund. - 19.
+All revenue from driver's license and registration fee increases that take effect in the 2010 registration year to the Capital Projects Fund. - 20.
 All other money received by the Secretary of State from driver's license and motor vehicle registration fees to the Road Fund.